Obituary of Leonard V. Levensailor

 In later years, for fun and to relax, Leonard would adventure out on walks throughout the Adirondacks that sometimes took 2-3 maybe 4 days, walking through nature and surviving in the wilderness.
 He truly loved Gods country.
 He could often be heard saying “Daylight in the Swamps" meaning time to get up, your missing out on a beautiful sunrise.

 There will be no services.
-His family will have a gathering of remembrance and celebration in the spring.To plant a tree in memory of Leonard Levensailor, please visit Tribute Store
+His family will have a gathering of remembrance and celebration in the spring.To plant a beautiful memorial tree in memory of Leonard Levensailor, please visit our Tree Store